We're Good: Critical reception

-For Paper, Shaad D'Souza theorized that Lipa took inspiration from her 2020 collaboration with Miley Cyrus, "Prisoner", for "We're Good" with the "vintage, rock-inflected pop" sound.
+For Paper, Shaad D'Souza theorised that Lipa took inspiration from her 2020 collaboration with Miley Cyrus, "Prisoner", for "We're Good" with the "vintage, rock-inflected pop" sound.
 He additionally praised it for being "simmering and brilliant, constantly switching gears until its end".
 Stereogum's Chris DeVille thought the song was "interesting" to see Lipa depart the disco sound of Future Nostalgia, but compared the song's sound to that of "Rude" (2013) by Magic!.
 Audacy's Maia Kedem compared the song's chorus to the works of No Doubt.
 Notion's staff saw it as an "earworm single".
 The staff of DIY viewed the song as a "sizzling" song and editor Emma Swann dubbed it "undeniably a bop of the highest order, a gut-punch of pure pop".
 Hal Kitchen of 25YearsLaterSite thought it is Lipa's "first dud single", blaming the "tacky, shrink-wrapped island vibe" as well as the "incredibly stiff and cheap-sounding production".
 However, he praised Lipa's vocal performance as well as the songwriting.

 For Uproxx, Derrick Rossignol perceived that although "We're Good" moved away from its parent album's sound, it is "just as fun".
 Caitlin White of the same website said that the song "builds on everything she established" on Future Nostalgia and noted that it takes the album into "groovier realms".
 The staff of The Singles Jukebox gave the song a 4.31 score.
 Many thought that the song's midtempo sound was did not fit Lipa compared to her previous releases, while also commenting that the sleeping and cocaine metaphor did not make sense.
 Additionally, they drew comparisons from the song to "Doin' Time" (2019) by Lana Del Rey, the works of the Magnetic Fields, "Thank U, Next" (2018) by Ariana Grande and "Harleys in Hawaii" (2019) by Katy Perry.
 Some also thought that "If It Ain't Me" and "That Kind of Woman" would have made better singles for Future Nostalgia: The Moonlight Edition.
 "We're Good" was a Most Performed Song winner at the 2022 BMI Pop Awards.
 Tidal ranked it as the third best pop song of 2021.